 Vents and Flue

-Boilers typically have at least one vent where excess heat.
+Boilers typically have at least one vent where excess heat is.
 They will also have a flue where exhaust from natural gas combustion is vented through ducts to the outside.

 How Do I Choose the Right Hot Water Heater for My Home or Business?